Your Path to Academic Success

 At the MBKU College of Pharmacy, students will complete an introductory community and hospital pharmacy practice rotations in the summer of the second and third years.

-During the fourth and final year of the program, students will complete a total of six advanced pharmacy practice experiences.
-Four of these experiential rotations are required:
+During the fourth and final year of the program, you will complete a total of six advanced pharmacy practice experiences, including these four, which are required, and two elective rotations of your choice:

 - Hospital/Institutional Pharmacy Practice